-As outlined by the MBCP per court plea agreement, the Applicant would continue to offset any observed golden eagle fatalities by retrofitting at a rate of 9.26 poles per each golden eagle fatality related to the existing Project.
+As outlined by the MBCP per court plea agreement, the Applicant would continue to provide a compensatory mitigation payment to the National Fish and Wildlife Foundation (NFWF) to offset any observed golden eagle fatalities resulting from the Project infrastructure until the non-prosecution period ends in 2023.
 No post-construction eagle mortality monitoring would occur, and no additional data would be available to the Service to contribute to the overall refining efforts of the Collision Risk Model (CRM).

 The project proponent may choose to implement some, none, or all of those conservation and adaptive management measures.
-Under this alternative, we assume that the Applicant will take some reasonable steps to avoid taking eagles, but the Applicant would be liable for violating the Eagle Act should take of an eagle occur, once the current MBCP agreement expires in 2024.
+Under this alternative, we assume that the Applicant will take some reasonable steps to avoid taking eagles, but the Applicant would be liable for violating the Eagle Act should take of an eagle occur, once the current MBCP agreement expires in 2023.

 Choosing the no action alternative is a potential outcome of the permit review process and provides a baseline against which to compare the environmental impacts of the proposed action.
-We can deny an IETP if the permit application fails to meet one or more of several issuance criteria under 50 C.F.R. § 22.8026 or because the risk to eagles is so low that an IETP is unnecessary.
+We can deny an IETP if the permit application fails to meet one or more of several issuance criteria under 50 C.F.R. § 22.80 or because the risk to eagles is so low that an IETP is unnecessary.